PabloAguirreSolana/Bayesian-Beleif-Networks/README.md

 The models of this notebook, do not pretend to be exahustive of a Probabilistic Bayesian Network, they are a baseline by which different evidence can be tested, depending on the variables included in the model.

 A notebook to wrangle and process the data to convert into a friendly format for the models to run is provided.
-Also the data sets from Latinobarómetro survey.
+Also the data-sets from Latinobarómetro survey, are provided in XLSX format.